threefoldtech/info_grid/labs/docs/documentation/farmers/advanced_networking_toc/web_gateway/web_gateway_hetzner.md

 ```

 ### 6.2 Required Information for Future Use
-Document these values for when ZeroOS fully supports Hetzner:
+Document these values for when Zero OS fully supports Hetzner:
 - **IP Address**: Server's public IP
 - **Gateway**: Default gateway IP
 - **Netmask**: Network mask (usually /32 for Hetzner)